soudev/knowledge.mine/stuff/angularjs.md

   * [[GitHub] davemo / lineman-angular-template](https://github.com/davemo/lineman-angular-template) - A Lineman Application Template using AngularJS

 * [[YouTube] An Introduction to AngularJS End to End Testing with Protractor](https://www.youtube.com/watch?v=idb6hOxlyb8)

+* [Protractor for AngularJS: writing end-to-end test has never been so fun](http://ramonvictor.github.io/protractor/slides/#/) - A step-by-step presentaion on Protractor End-to-End Testing for AngularJS

 --